 WHY

 Any troller knows that troll caught salmon is the ultimate in premium quality seafood, but our fleet lacks the branding and marketing needed to grow premium markets for our fish.
 We face increasing competition from other salmon producers, both wild and farmed, that have effective marketing programs, putting trollers at an immediate disadvantage in the marketplace.
 Southeast Alaska’s trollers are often being paid less for dressed coho than fishermen in other regions are being paid for round gillnet sockeye.
-These poor circumstances have resulted in S15B permit prices falling by 63% over the past 10 years and dwindling participation in the fishery.
+Due to these poor circumstances the value of power troll (S15B) permit prices fell by 63% over the past 10 years and dwindling participation in the fishery.
 The future of our fishery is in jeopardy as trollers struggle to run profitable businesses under current market conditions.

-The good news is that Southeast Alaska’s trollers can do something about these concerning trends and create a more profitable future for our fishery.
-We have the product, the story, and the opportunity to grow market demand and prices for troll-caught salmon, but it will require a robust regionally-focused marketing program dedicated to serving and promoting Southeast’s troll fleet.
+The good news is that Southeast Alaska’s trollers can do something about these concerning trends.
+We have the product, the story, and the opportunity to grow market demand and prices for troll-caught salmon.
+We can create a viable future for our fishery by investing in a robust regionally-focused marketing program dedicated to promoting Southeast troll-caught salmon.

 Copper River’s drift gillnet fishery is a prime example of what’s possible through regional seafood marketing.
-Using funds generated through an annual 1% assessment paid by Copper River’s drift gillnet fleet, they have developed a regional brand for its salmon and now command the highest prices in the salmon marketplace.
+Copper River fisherman developed a regional brand for their salmon and now command the highest prices in the salmon marketplace.
+Fisherman built this success by way of a Regional Seafood Development Association, using funds generated through an annual 1% assessment paid by the Copper River’s drift gillnet fleet.

 The above photo from 2023 shows Copper River gillnet king salmon fetching a 55% higher price in the marketplace than SE hook and line caught troll kings.
 Prices were likely even higher for Copper River kings in other markets.
 Why?
 Copper River has an effective fisherman-supported marketing program.